fricciardi/datetime2/docs/interface.rst

    >>> t.internet.beat
    Fraction(500, 1)

-A feature of :mod:`datetime2` is that all representations are computed only once, when first accessed.
+A feature of :mod:`datetime2` is that any representations is computed only once, when first accessed.

+The atttribute gives access to what is called an "interface class".
+The interface class is the one that manages converting a specific representation (e.g. the Gregorian calendar) to the base class.
+The :ref:`all-calendars` chapter lists all available interface classes for calendars.

 Special attention is given when a methods referenced via an access attribute would normally return a new instance: examples are non-default